Plan a Visit

 Hours: The Minnesota Zoo is open in a limited capacity from 10 am to 4 pm.
 Members can enter at 9 am.

 Ticketing: All guests must purchase or reserve tickets online ahead of time for the selected date and time.
+We asks guests to arrive at the selected time and limit their stay within the 2 hour window so that we can manage reduced capacity.
 Guests will enter through the Lower South entry for ticket scanning.

 Members: Members must also reserve tickets online ahead of time for the selected date and time.
 When checking in for your visit, please be prepared to show your membership card and photo identification for all adult cardholders.